KawaiiKraken/klimV2/README.md

 # installation
 - download https://github.com/KawaiiKraken/klimV2/releases/latest
 - run exe
+- if needed ctrl+k to exit and adjust keybinds in the generated config file

 # how to use
   soon™

 # upcoming features
-- gui and/or config file for the hotkeys
 - better code
 - if its proves useful, other ways to mess with packets

 # known issues
+- the mod seasonal monochromatic maestro can cause desync to be permanent

 # compiling from source
-- overlay
+- overlay dll
   ```
   clang++.exe -o krekens_overlay.dll -D "_UNICODE" -D "UNICODE" -shared -Wall .\krekens_overlay.cpp
   ```